 Uncover the Capabilities of Cloud Technology

-Defining cloud computing as those services that are available through a web interface only scratches the surface.
+Defining cloud computing as services that are available through a web interface only scratches the surface.
 Cloud computing entails the delivery of a variety of computing services over the internet.
-This can be achieved in a number of ways that we’ll outline here.
-There are three layers of cloud computing services to cover:
+This can be achieved in a number of ways, but the three main layers of cloud computing services are:

 - Software as a Service (SaaS)

 Digging into the three cloud computing service layers will help uncover how these technologies can benefit your company so you can utilize scalable cloud technology to be more agile in how you respond to changing customer needs or market opportunities.